thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 [15-Jul-21 09:17 PM] TenderstDM
 Both excellent rolls :boudicca:
-In the heart of town you find a busy blacksmith signposted ‘The Authors of Iron’.
+In the heart of town you find a busy blacksmith signposted ‘The [[Authors of Iron]]’.
 The prices and craftsmanship appear reasonable but as you’re hanging back observing the wares you overhear two dwarves sniggering amongst themselves.
 To you Arlo it sounds like drunken ramblings, but Varian, you pick up on the true conversation spoken in Thieve’s Cant!
 “Can you believe the city guards wear this scrap?
 Probably looks alright to them, poor bastards…” Subtly you let it be known that you have understood their discussion.
 Now usually one rogue would welcome another, but these two, they stand uneasy as they size you up, “I don’t recognise the face, but I’ll be damned if I ain’t staring into the eyes of the guard captain.
 Who are you Drow, and what business do you have with us here?”